| Industrial railway locomotives | |

 UK Regional Handbooks

 The Regional Handbooks cover the industrial railways in each area of the UK.
-These were the first IRS publications, started right back in 1947, and by 1966 we had covered all of England & Wales (but Scotland had to wait until 1976!).
-Since then we have been constantly up-dating our data and issuing new versions of these books.
+These were the first IRS publications, started right back in 1947, and by 1966 they covered all of England & Wales (but Scotland had to wait until 1976!).
+Since then they have been constantly up-dating their data and issuing new versions of these books.
 The amount of information has grown so much over the years that it has been necessary to split the regions into smaller areas to keep the books to a reasonable size and cost.
 For example Nottinghamshire, which was once grouped with Derbyshire & Leicestershire in "Book 'B' - East Midlands", now has a book of its own.
 That first book had a 4.2 x 5.4in format, of which Nottinghamshire covered just 31 pages - the new version has 384 larger pages for Notts alone!

 The content of the Regional Handbooks varies to a certain extent, depending on the ideas of the individual editor.
 However all of these books cover all the industrial railways in each region, as well as those contractors and locomotive dealers.
 Preservation sites in the region are also covered, as are the more interesting lines that were worked without the use of locos.
 All known locos at each location are listed and there is a short history of each company or location.
 There is a general map of the region, with sectional maps showing the location and principal lines of each site.
 In latest books these maps are also in colour.
 Indexes are included for locations and for locomotives.
-There is also a separate section of black & white photos of a representative selection of locos.
+There is also a separate section of black & white photos of a representative selection of locomotives.

 Interim Pocket Books (IPBs)